homemadearcade/zero/todo/4_TODO_FEATURES.md

   What is up with these...Borders for the cobrowsing open tool.
 It seems as if Layers have a border around them, classes do not, and also only effects and events have around it in abstract menu?

+What are interface types?
+Are they specific parts of the interface?
+Are they just a generalized format for doing actions?
+Is there a difference between interfaceId and actionId??

+to really clear this up I need to.. make sure all interface types dont include an 'action word' in them.
+But maybe they can!
+I mean...
+OPEN ___ is definitely an interface section.
+Differece I think actions starts with the VERB, and interfaces start with the NOUN